 Whether you’re a frustrated patron trying to understand your designer or an up-and-coming creative looking to come up with the next best font since Helvetica, it’s good to know the basics of type in design.
 We have put together a quick guide for each term, and how to make adjustments in Photoshop.
 Without further ado: the difference between leading, kerning, and tracking – so you’ll never get lost in translation!

 Leading establishes how text is spaced vertically in lines.
 For text with multiple lines to be legible (like most content), it should have appropriate spacing.
 Therefore, you want to make sure there is the right amount of distance from the bottom of the words above to the top of the words below.

-This ‘leading’ uses each line of text where the letters “rest” as the baseline for measurement.
+This ‘leading’ uses each line of type where the letters “rest” as the baseline for measurement.
 The parts of certain letters that are longer, also known as descenders, such as a lowercase p, fall below the baseline.
 However, when determining the leading distance you also need to consider ascenders, which are letters that are taller, such as the b.
-Leading is generally 20% greater than the font size, although some individual styles may require different distances.
+Leading is generally 20% greater than the font size, although some individual styles may require different space between lines.

 Adjusting Leading in Photoshop